 - Analyse financial records and transactions.

-- The funds may be transferred to a nominated account.
+- Your funds can be transferred into a nominated account controlled by the authorities.

 Case Study 1: Mileage Reclaim Ltd v HMRC – AFO successfully set aside